redblade7/smtoomuch/README.md

 These files for the Linux fortune program provide over 6500 "You Know You Watch Too Much Sailor Moon When..." jokes created between c.
 1995 and 2017.

 Most of the jokes come from the YKYWTMSMW Compilation book, version 6, originally by Anton Ptitsin and updated by redblade7, released on DRAFT, 2017.
-The fortunes are derived from the plaintext version of the book.
+The fortunes are derived from the TXT version of the book.

 Included in the "book/v5" subdirectory is the complete book, version 5 (the last from Anton Ptitsin) in DOC, PDF, and plain text.

-Included in the "book/v6" subdirectory is the complete book, version 6 (the first by redblade7) in DOC, PDF, and plain text.
+Included in the "book/v6" subdirectory is the complete book, version 6 (the first by redblade7) in ODT, PDF, and plain text.

 Included in the "book/others" subdirectory are additional books and sources.